mwkpe/pichi/README.md

 Running the program
 ---
 Start the program with `sudo ./pichi`.<br>
-The program works without sudo but won't be able to read the Raspberry Pi's 1MHz [system timer](src/timer.cpp#L13).
+The program works without sudo but won't be able to read the Raspberry Pi's 1MHz system timer](src/timer.cpp#L14).

 Build
 ---